-Another unforgettable moment in AMAs history was one that the awards show would probably rather forget.
+Another unforgettable moment in AMAs history was one that the awards’ producers would probably rather forget.
 Famed country crooner Garth Brooks rejected his Artist of the Year award in 1996 in an effort to show solidarity for his fellow artists.
 “I cannot agree with this,” he emphatically told the audience.
 “Without any disrespect to the American Music Awards and without disrespect to any fans who voted, for all those people who should be honored with this award, I’m going to leave it right here,” Brooks said before walking away from the podium and leaving his trophy behind.
-He later said he thought that Hootie & The Blowfish should’ve won Artist of the Year.
-Huh?
-Now that’s crazy.
+He later said he thought that Hootie & the Blowfish should’ve won Artist of the Year.

 Pat Boone Is Hell Bent for Leather (1997)